-- D. Drive-Through Signs.
-For each parcel with a lawful, permitted use that utilizes a drive-through lane, a maximum two (2) drive-through menu signs shall be allowed for each drive-through lane and shown on the signage plan. - 1.
-Each allowed drive-through sign may be either a freestanding monument sign or an attached sign and shall not exceed forty-two (42) square feet in sign area. - 2.
-Drive-through signs shall be in addition to the freestanding and attached signage otherwise allowed pursuant to the other provisions of this section. - E. Changeable Copy/Electronic Message Board Signs.
-Changeable copy and/or electronic message board signs are permitted in RC and CC zoning districts, and drive-through signs.
-Changeable copy shall comply with the following standards: - Up to fifty (50) percent of the permitted sign area may be used for changeable copy.
-The sign area dedicated for changeable copy shall not exceed thirty-two (32) square feet. - 2.
-Video, animated, scrolling or moving changeable electronic variable messages are not permitted.
-This provision shall not restrict the copy from changing from one message to another.

-3. Period of time between each copy or message shall be a minimum ten (10) seconds.
+- sign or an attached sign and shall not exceed forty-two (42) square feet in sign area. - 2.
+Drive-through signs shall be in addition to the freestanding and attached signage otherwise allowed pursuant to the other provisions of this section. - G.E.
+Changeable Copy/Electronic Message Board Signs.
+Changeable copy and/or electronic message board signs are permitted only on monument signs in RC and CC zoning districts, and drive-through signs.
+Changeable copy shall comply with the following standards: - Up to fifty (50) percent of the permitted sign area of the monument sign may be used for changeable copy.
+The sign area dedicated for changeable copy shall not exceed thirty-two (32) square feet. - Video, animated, scrolling or moving changeable electronic variable messages are not permitted.
+This provision shall not restrict the copy from changing from one message to another. - 3.
+Period of time between each copy or message shall be a minimum ten (10) seconds.

-F. Temporary Signs.
+H.F.
+Temporary Signs.

-- 1. Where allowed with a temporary sign permit, such signage may be permitted up to the maximum square footage allowed for permanent signage, up to 30 days 3 times per year, up to 2 times concurrently. - G. Painted Art and Murals.
-Murals and painted art shall comply with the following standards: - Painted art or printed murals are not considered signage so long as it does not incorporate a tradename, trademark or name of the establishment in the art. - 2.
-If painted art or printed murals contain tradenames, trademarks or the name of the establishment in the art, it shall be considered a sign and shall meet the standards of this section and require a sign permit. - All painted art and murals, regardless of whether or not they are considered a sign, shall be regularly maintained, cleaned and refurbished so the art or mural remains visible and consistent with its approved design.
+- 1. Where allowed with a temporary sign permit, such signage may be permitted up to the maximum square footage allowed for permanent signage, up to 30 days 3 times per year, up to 2 times concurrently. - H.G.Painted Art and Murals.
+Murals and painted art shall comply with the following standards: - Painted art or printed murals are not considered signage so long as it does not incorporate a tradename, trademark or name of the establishment in the art. - If painted art or printed murals contain tradenames, trademarks or the name of the establishment in the art, it shall be considered a sign and shall meet the standards of this section and require a sign permit. - All painted art and murals, regardless of whether or not they are considered a sign, shall be regularly maintained, cleaned and refurbished so the art or mural remains visible and consistent with its approved design.

-H. Maintenance.
+J.H.
+Maintenance.

-- 1. All signs must be maintained to retain structural integrity and shall be maintained in their approved, permitted state. - 2.
-Repainting of or cleaning a sign shall not require a permit and shall be considered maintenance. - 3.
-Replacement of an existing sign face (to the same existing size and specifications, like for like) shall require a permit and shall be considered maintenance. - 4.
+1. All signs must be maintained to retain structural integrity and shall be maintained in their approved, permitted state.

+- Repainting of or cleaning a sign shall not require a permit and shall be considered maintenance. - Replacement of an existing sign face (to the same existing size and specifications, like for like) shall require a permit and shall be considered maintenance. - 4.
 A sign which is abandoned or that is not properly maintained, shall be removed after due notice is given by the City.

-I. Nonconforming Signs.
+K.I.
+Nonconforming Signs.

-- Normal maintenance of nonconforming signs, including repainting or cleaning of the sign face shall not be considered an alteration or require a permit. - 2.
-Maintenance of nonconforming signs, including the replacing of the sign face (to the same existing size and specifications, like for like) shall require a permit.

-- 3. Changes to the structure of the sign or size of the sign shall constitute an alteration of the nonconforming sign. - 4.
+- Normal maintenance of nonconforming signs, including repainting or cleaning of the sign face shall not be considered an alteration or require a permit. - Maintenance of nonconforming signs, including the replacing of the sign face (to the same existing size and specifications, like for like) shall require a permit. - 3.
+Changes to the structure of the sign or size of the sign shall constitute an alteration of the nonconforming sign. - 4.
 Any nonconforming sign structure which is moved or altered must be brought up to the standards of this section.